sbetu-personal/scripts-common/confl.md

-This happens because of double JSON serialization.
-Let's fix the output formatting by adjusting how we handle the response:
+This error occurs when the `analyze_lambda` function isn't properly defined before being called.
+Let's provide the **complete working code** with all functions in the correct order:

 ```python
 import boto3